smanolloff/qwop-gym/README.md

 ## The `qwop-gym` tool

-The `qwop-gym` executable is a handy tool which makes it easy to play, record and replay episodes, train agents and more.
+The `qwop-gym` executable is a handy command-line tool which makes it easy to play, record and replay episodes, train agents and more.

 Firstly, perform the initial setup: